-Legacy Stories
+Stories

 Scott Damon

 Scott Damon was a US Army Blackhawk mechanic from 2006 to 2012.
 Damon was a kind, dedicated, and joyful spirit who loved his country, his family, and friends.
 After returning from combat, his mood changed, and he battled Post-Traumatic Stress Disorder (PTSD).
 Damon passed away on September 21, 2017 at age 34.
-His family donated his brain to the VA-BU-CLF Brain Bank in Boston for concussion and CTE research.
+His family donated his brain to the UNITE Brain Bank in Boston for concussion and CTE research.

 Scott Damon was a kind soul who would do anything for anyone.
 He was extremely proud of his military service, always having a story to tell.
 He had three nieces, Olivia, Abigail and Aubree, who loved their Uncle Scotty.
 His three sons Anthony, Jake and Jaxyn were his whole world and he loved them unconditionally.

-Scott grew up in Peabody, Massachusetts living with our mother Judy and father Bill.
+Scott grew up in Peabody, Massachusetts, living with our mother Judy and father Bill.
 He had an older sister, Jennifer, who he loved riding bikes and playing games with along with their cousins Jason, Jared and Jeremy.
 His younger brother William was born in February of 1993 and Scott embraced the role of big brother.
 When I was born in July of 1996, we became inseparable.
 We would play lacrosse, football and baseball in the backyard, always competing to see who could hit the ball over the house.

 In 2006, Scott made the decision to join the United States Army as a Blackhawk mechanic.
 This decision took him away from home for six years and to Germany, Afghanistan, and Iraq.
 His first deployment was in Iraq, where he served with a medical evacuation unit.
 His deployment lasted 15 months and during that time he was flying into combat zones to rescue injured service men and women.
 When he came home on a visit we noticed some changes in his personality.
 Scott’s patience became very short and certain noises would make him uncomfortable.
 This was the beginning of his battle with Post Traumatic Stress Disorder.
 Once he returned from Iraq, he moved to Fort Campbell Kentucky and deployed to Afghanistan.
 He flew into the mountains transporting troops and other people throughout the area.
 He was happiest in the air in the back of the helicopter.
 During both deployments he was the gunner on the door.
 Scott was in three helicopter crashes or hard landings.